 What Percentage of Your Paycheck Should You Spend Each Week?

-It looked so easy in grade school with those cute pie charts sliced into brightly colored wedges.
+Managing finances looked so easy in grade school with those cute pie charts sliced into brightly colored wedges.
 But, out in the real world, dividing up your paycheck into spending and saving requires some additional calculating and a bit of shuffling.
-While you won't find a magic formula that sets out hard-and-fast rules for divvying up income, financial planners offer several ways to budget.
+While you won't find a magic formula that sets out hard-and-fast rules for divvying up income, financial planners offer several possible ways to budget.

 Housing Takes the Biggest Bite

-Housing takes a big bite out of your paycheck.
+Housing takes the largest amount out of your income.
 Common financial advice is to use no more than one-third of your paycheck for rent (or for mortgage payments, insurance and taxes if you own a home).
 After that, what you do with the rest depends on your situation.
 One popular paycheck allocation formula is:

 - 30 to 35 percent for housing